Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Import the certificate in the us-east-1 (N. Virginia) Region.
 - [x] Ensure that the certificate, private key, and certificate chain are PEM-encoded.

-### A company’s Security Engineer has been asked to monitor and report all AWS account root user activities.
+### A company's Security Engineer has been asked to monitor and report all AWS account root user activities.
 Which of the following would enable the Security Engineer to monitor and report all root user activities?
 (Select TWO)

 - [ ] Configuring AWS Organizations to monitor root user API calls on the paying account.
 - [x] Creating an Amazon CloudWatch Events rule that will trigger when any API call from the root user is reported.